What Are The Best Lights For Microgreens?

-Maybe the chart confuses the matter, but the point is that light intensity (middle row is the light we bought) is substantial over the whole area.
+Maybe the chart confuses the matter, but the point is that light intensity (the middle row is the light we bought) is substantial over the whole area.

 We find little growth variance over the 8-square feet, and that’s what we want.

-The active grow lights also come with many ways to connect, hang, daisy chain, and power on and off the lights.
+The active grow lights also have many ways to connect, hang, daisy chain, and power on and off the lights.

-Active Grow also has the red bloom color lights and many other lights to choose from.
+Active Grow also has red-bloom color lights and many other lights.
 I also like the free shipping from Amazon.